Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Introduction

 Unfortunately, the method to study the moduli space in \cite{D} does not transfer well to $V_4$.
 However, we note that $\mathcal{D}^b(V_4)$ has a semi-orthogonal decomposition:

-There is a genus $2$ smooth curve $C$ naturally associated to $V_4$ so that there is a natural choice of equivalence of triangulated categories $\Phi:\mathcal{D}^b(C)\simeq \mathcal{B}_{V_4}$ (see Section 2.2 for the precise definition).
+There is a genus $2$ smooth curve $C$ naturally associated to $V_4$ such that there is a natural choice of equivalence of triangulated categories $\Phi:\mathcal{D}^b(C)\simeq \mathcal{B}_{V_4}$ (see Section 2.2 for the precise definition).
 This functor is Fourier-Mukai by Orlov's result.
-Our second result connects instanton sheaves with rank $2$ bundles on $C$. \begin{thm} Let $E$ be an instanton sheaf on $V_4$, then $E\in \mathcal{B}_{V_4}$ and $\Phi^*(E)[-1]$ is a rank $2$ semistable vector bundle of degree $0$ on $C$.
-Moreover, if $E$ is stable (strictly semistable), then the vector bundle $\Phi^*(E)[-1]$ is stable (strictly semistable). \end{thm} Using this relation, we construct a morphism between the moduli space $M^{inst}$ of instanton sheaves on $V_4$ and the moduli space $M$ of semistable vector bundles on $C$ of rank $2$ and degree $0$ and prove it is an isomorphism. \begin{thm} There exists a morphism $\psi \colon M^{inst}\to M$ which is an isomorphism.
-As a result, the moduli space of instanton sheaves on $V_4$ is a $\pP^3$-bundle over the Jacobian of $C$, thus a smooth projective variety of dimension $5$. \end{thm}
+Our second result connects semistable rank $2$ sheaves with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ with rank $2$ bundles on $C$. \begin{thm} Let $E$ be a semistable rank $2$ sheaf with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$, then $E\in \mathcal{B}_{V_4}$ and $\Phi^*(E)[-1]$ is a rank $2$ semistable vector bundle of degree $0$ on $C$.
+Moreover, if $E$ is stable (strictly semistable), then the vector bundle $\Phi^*(E)[-1]$ is stable (strictly semistable). \end{thm} Using this relation, we construct a morphism between the moduli space $M_{V_4}$ of semistable rank $2$ sheaves with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$ and the moduli space $M_C$ of semistable vector bundles on $C$ of rank $2$ and degree $0$ and prove it is an isomorphism. \begin{thm} There exists a morphism $\psi \colon M_{V_4}\to M_C$ which is an isomorphism.
+As a result, the moduli space of semistable rank $2$ sheaves with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$ is a $\pP^3$-bundle over the Jacobian of $C$, thus a smooth projective variety of dimension $5$. \end{thm}

-We believe our results can be generalized to find compactifications of moduli spaces of Ulrich bundles of higher ranks on $V_4$.
-Also similar ideas should work in finding the moduli space of instanton sheaves on Fano threefolds other than $V_4$ and cubics.
-For the case of Fano threefold $V_5$ of degree $5$ and index $2$, see \cite{Q}.